artainmo/DevOps/cloud/README.md

 AWS provides as service the elastic load balancer (ELB), being a managed load balancer.
 Multiple types exist.<br>
 ![Screen Shot 2024-05-15 at 13 29 04](https://github.com/artainmo/DevOps/assets/53705599/b7b86737-71cf-4973-b167-1a2a4d20c439)

 Website load can change over time.
 The goal of an ASG is to scale out (add EC2 instances) or scale in (remove EC2 instances) to match an increased or decreased load respectively.
-This comes with cost savings and can automatically replace unhealthy instances and connect new instances to the ELB.<br>
+This comes with cost savings and can automatically replace unhealthy instances and connect new instances to the ELB.
+You can define a minimum and maximum number of running EC2 instances.<br>
 Different scaling strategies exist, such as manual scaling or dynamic scaling.
 Dynamic scaling can be further divided into Step scaling whereby rules can be created about adding/removing units relative to used CPU, Target Tracking scaling where an average CPU usage should be maintained over time, Scheduled scaling which anticipates scaling needs based on usage patterns, and Predictive scaling that uses machine learning to predict future traffic and thus scaling needs.

 ### Amazon S3